Food Sensitivity Treatment Specialist in Coral Gables, FL

 Food sensitivity got you down?
-Come to Piniella Asthma and Allergy Clinic where our trained and friendly staff have the tools to help you deal with your food sensitivity.
-Our practice is conveniently located at 6705 SE 57th Ave, Ste 520 South Miami, FL 33143.
-Call or request an appointment online today!
+Come to Piniella Asthma + Allergy Clinic where our trained and friendly staff have the tools to help you deal with your food sensitivity.
+Our practice is conveniently located at 6705 SW 57th Ave # 520 South Miami, FL 33143.
+Contact us today for more information or request an appointment online appointment today!

-When you begin to eliminate a food that has been a problem from your diet, it is possible that you may experience temporary withdrawal symptoms.
-If this occurs, it is important that you follow an elimination diet for approximately two weeks to allow for these symptoms to clear up before you are ready to begin testing different foods in an oral challenge.
+When you begin to eliminate food that has been a problem from your diet, you may experience temporary withdrawal symptoms.
+If this occurs, you must follow an elimination diet for approximately two weeks to allow for these symptoms to clear up before you are ready to begin testing different foods in an oral challenge.

 Before you begin an elimination diet, your allergist may first have you undergo what is known as a food sensitivity test to help guide your elimination diet, but this is not a universal step for testing for food sensitivities or allergies.

-Anaphylaxis is the most severe allergic reaction, which can impair your ability to breathe, cause your blood pressure to drop dramatically, and have negative affects on your heart rate.
-Anaphylaxis can be fatal and must be promptly treated initially with a injected dose of epinephrine – a form of adrenaline – and a call to your local emergency services, because epinephrine is only a temporary halt to the allergic reaction and you will require further medical treatment.
+Anaphylaxis is the most severe allergic reaction, which can impair your ability to breathe, cause your blood pressure to drop dramatically, and have negative effects on your heart rate.
+Anaphylaxis can be fatal and must be promptly treated initially with an injected dose of epinephrine – a form of adrenaline – and a call to your local emergency services because epinephrine is only a temporary halt to the allergic reaction and you will require further medical treatment.